 After the frames are cut, we calculate the mean subtracted LFCC and the main frequency (F0) as in the fixed frame-length method (see section 2.1.2) and assemble the feature vector by concatenating the LFCC, F0 and the time duration, Td, of each frame as shown in figure 6.
 The length of each feature vector is 25.
-These vectors are also standardized as explain in section 2.1.2.
+These vectors are also standardized as explained in section 2.1.2.